coderaiser/putout/README.md

 ### Applying a single rule

 By default, all rules are enabled.
-To apply only a single rule, you first have to disable all other rules in your .putout.json file.
-As an example, to apply only `remove-unused-variables` to code in the folder "lib", you should run:
+To apply only a single rule, you first have to disable all other rules in your `.putout.json` file.
+As an example, to apply only `remove-unused-variables` to code in the folder `lib`, you should run:

 ```sh
 # Disable all rules applicable to this project in .putout.json